Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Introduction

-Large language model-based conversational assistants (``LLMs'' hereinafter) have grown increasingly popular among users for distilling complex information in user-friendly ways.
-This capability has made LLMs an enticing resource for computer security and online safety.
-For instance, they provide financial advice as chatbots \cite{next_web}, and are endorsed as reliable tools for fraud detection by security vendors \cite{zdnet_norton, biocatch, dataleon}.
+Large language models (LLMs) have grown increasingly popular among users for distilling complex information in user-friendly ways.
+This capability has made LLMs an appealing resource for computer security and online safety.
+For example, LLMs provide financial advice as chatbots \cite{next_web}, and are endorsed for fraud detection by security vendors \cite{zdnet_norton, biocatch, dataleon}.
 The use of LLMs for computer security advice is the natural evolution of the user practice of seeking online advice for security-relevant tasks such as strong password creation \cite{redmiles-2016-sources-n-selection}.
-However, the quality of LLM responses to end user security questions has not been rigorously studied.
-There is a critical need to evaluate the quality of LLM support in the user security context as adoption accelerates.
+However, the quality of LLM chat responses to end user security questions has not been rigorously studied.\footnote{Since we studied the role of LLMs solely as conversational assistants, we will refer to them as ``LLM'' throughout the remainder of the paper.} There is a critical need to evaluate the quality of LLM support in the user security context as adoption accelerates.

-There are already well-documented risks to relying on LLMs for information broadly, including hallucinations, challenges in reasoning, and vulnerability to concept drift~\cite{openai2024gpt4, GPT4SystemCard, geminiteam2024geminiv1, brown2020language, rajani-etal-2019-explain, shwartz-etal-2020-unsupervised, Lu_2018, bommasani2022opportunitiesrisksfoundationmodels}.
+There are well-documented risks to relying on LLMs for information, including hallucinations, reasoning errors, and vulnerability to concept drift~\cite{openai2024gpt4, GPT4SystemCard, geminiteam2024geminiv1, brown2020language, rajani-etal-2019-explain, shwartz-etal-2020-unsupervised, Lu_2018, bommasani2022opportunitiesrisksfoundationmodels}.
 Further, LLMs have been found to perpetuate known misconceptions in security and online safety~\cite{chen2023can}.
-A larger and broader evaluation of LLM security responses (beyond known misconceptions \cite{chen2023can}) is needed in order to comprehensively outline the boundaries of LLM security ``knowledge” to inform users about LLM shortcomings, and support future model development and improvement.
+A larger and broader evaluation of LLM security responses (beyond known misconceptions \cite{chen2023can}) is needed in order to help identify the boundaries of LLM security ``knowledge” and inform users and model developers of LLM shortcomings.

-To address this gap, we evaluate the quality of responses generated by three LLMs---GPT, LLaMA, and Gemini---to end user questions about security and online safety.
-We first collected user security and online safety questions covering 7 security areas (many of which are aligned with prior work \cite{redmiles2020webadvice}) from frequently asked questions (FAQs) published by various consumer safety and commercial organizations (Section \ref{non-exp-question-collection}).
-Then, for each question, we identified authoritative sources for assessing the quality of the generated LLM responses.
-Finally, we conducted a qualitative assessment following the information integrity framework \cite{flowerday-2007}, of the $1,244$ LLM responses (generated using ``zero-shot prompting'' \cite{kojima2023large}) to measure their quality, specifically, their accuracy, completeness, and relevance.
-In addition, we evaluated an aspect of communication style, directness, in which necessary and important information is presented first to make efficient use of user attention \cite{ Nielsen1997}.